Made to Order Software Corporation Logo

 gVim editor in SeaMonkey and FireFox

 Today I discovered It's All Text.
-This is a FireFox (also works in SeaMonkey) extension that gives you the capability of editing a box of text in your favorite editor.
+This was a FireFox (also works in SeaMonkey) extension that gives you the capability of editing a box of text in your favorite editor.

 I love to use SeaMonkey, but the text editor is a bit light when it comes to writing code or fix broken HTML.
 To palliate to this problem, I often copy and paste the content of my posts from SeaMonkey to gVim, my favorite editor, apply the fixes lightning fast, and then copy the result back in SeaMonkey before saving.